Do Motorcycles Have Alternators? Yes and No (Find Out)

 AC vs DC Current

-One key aspect of how a stator works in a motorcycle involves the conversion of AC (alternating current) to DC (direct current).
+One key aspect of how a stator works in a motorcycle involves the conversion of AC (alternating current) to DC power (direct current).
 But what’s the difference between the two?

 AC is a type of electrical current where the flow of electricity regularly reverses direction, while DC is a type of current where the electricity flows in a constant direction.